mastercodercat/solidity-typechain/README.md

 ## Thanks

-If you like it than you soulda put a start ⭐ on it
+If you like it, please put a star ⭐ on it